The Most Beautiful Museums and Exhibitions

 Galileo Park:

-Situated high above the Lenne Valley and visible from afar, the Sauerland Pyramids are now a secret Sauerland landmark.
-In a total of four of the seven pyramids, the Galileo Park, a knowledge and puzzle park, delights its guests with interesting and unusual exhibitions.
-Knowledge is conveyed in an entertaining yet challenging way and interest in new topics is awakened.
-The Galileo Park presents both scientific and "puzzling" topics - factually, objectively, openly and without judgment.
+Perched high above the Lenne Valley and visible from afar are the Sauerland Pyramids, now a secret landmark of the Sauerland region.
+In four of the seven pyramids, Galileo Park—a science and puzzle park—delights its guests with interesting and extraordinary exhibitions.
+Knowledge is conveyed in an entertaining yet thought-provoking way, sparking interest in new topics.
+In doing so, Galileo Park presents both scientific and “puzzling” topics—factual, objective, open, and non-judgmental.

 Drone image of the Barendorf factory masts

-Village and factory - nature and industry.
-Apparent opposites come together in Barendorf, the industrial-cultural monument in the north of Iserlohn.
-Where brass was cast and wire was drawn in the 19th century, there is now an artists' and museum village with numerous cultural events that change with the seasons, restaurants and a registry office.
-In 1981, the city of Iserlohn took over the now dilapidated ensemble of buildings and restored it for museum use.
-A dense annual program and attractive artists' studios turn the former industrial site into a nationally renowned cultural location.
+Village and Factory – Nature and Industry.
+Apparent opposites come together in Barendorf, the industrial and cultural landmark in northern Iserlohn.
+Where brass was cast and wire drawn in the 19th century, there now stands an artists’ and museum village featuring numerous cultural events throughout the seasons, dining options, and a registry office.
+In 1981, the city of Iserlohn took over the building complex, which had fallen into disrepair, and restored it for use as a museum.
+A packed annual program and attractive artist studios have transformed the former industrial site into a cultural destination known far beyond the region.

 Interior view of the Südsauerland Museum

-The Südsauerland Museum, located in the heart of Attendorn's Altstadt, dates back to the collecting activities of the Heimatverein, now the Verein für Orts- und Heimatkunde.
-A museum for the art and cultural history of the Olpe district.
-The Südsauerland Museum sees itself as an extracurricular place of learning and seeks cooperation with schools, adult education centers, universities and other educational institutions.
-Find out about the history of the old town hall in Attendorn, the site of today's Südsauerland Museum.
+The Südsauerland Museum, located in the heart of Attendorn’s Old Town, traces its origins to the collection activities of the local heritage association, now known as the Association for Local History and Culture.
+A museum dedicated to the art and cultural history of the Olpe district.
+The Südsauerland Museum sees itself as an extracurricular learning center and seeks cooperation with schools, adult education centers, universities, and other educational institutions.
+Learn about the history of the old town hall in Attendorn, the current location of the Südsauerland Museum.

 Two women experiment with light and shadow.